 There are restrictions on street parking near the ground.

-The journey from Portsmouth will take around six and a half hours.
-Trains run from London Euston with a change at Preston for Blackpool North, with some return journeys via Wolverhampton and Guildford.
+The journey from Portsmouth will take just over six hours.
+Trains run to and from London Euston, with a change at Preston for Blackpool North.

 Where to eat and drink